 Getting the EndNote software

-- University staff may download the EndNote software from the Software Centre - this can usually be found by going to the Start menu on your PC, and the Desktop Management folder.
+- University staff can download the EndNote software from the Software Centre on their university laptop or PC.
+This can usually be found by going to the Start menu, and the Desktop Management folder.

-- University students may download the EndNote software from mySoftware
+- University students can download the EndNote software from mySoftware.

 Training and Support

 For the 2020/21 academic year, the Research Skills Team are providing their training online.
 Details of the training and support provision for EndNote X9 is as follows:

 A self-enrol Canvas course course providing introductory teaching on how to:

 - Create an EndNote library and import references.

 - Personalise an EndNote library by using Groups to organise your references.